CookieCenter/CopyTube/README.md

 3. Run down.bat (simple loop to directly download the next vid)
 4. Enter Link & Filename without extension
 5. Video / audio is located in ./data

+Thanks to the devs of pytube, pydub and ffmpeg <3
  ...